Reconstructing shared dynamics with a deep neural network: Discussion

 \section{Discussion}

-However we demonstrated, that reconstruction of a continuous latent variable was possible with the backpropagation algorithm, several challenges remain to be assessed.
+We demonstrated that reconstruction of a latent variable with fast and continuous state-space dynamics is possible with the backpropagation algorithm, but there are several challenges remain to be assessed.

+SDA and SFA can reconstruct common drivers, but the usecases are restricted.
+In principle the SDA could be applied on elaborate systems, when the driver and observed dynamics is not discrete or one-dimensional and even for chaotic driver, but in practice it was only demonstrated to work on very simple discrete and one-dimensional examples.
+SFA can reconstruct the common latent input, but only if the its dynamics is slow.
+In contrast, the mapper-coach approach could reconstruct fast continuous variables.

-We reconstructed the latent common input from example time series, leveraging the theoretical properties of the underlying coupled chaotic logistic maps.
-We implemented the method by the mapper-coach network, where the mapper part realized the mapping $z(t-1) = \phi(Y)$ and the coach implemented $x(t) = f\left( x(t-1), z(t-1) \right)$.
+We reconstructed the latent common input from example time series, leveraging the theoretical properties of the underlying coupled chaotic dynamical systems.
+We implemented the method by the Mapper-Coach network, where the mapper part realized the mapping $z_{t-1} = \phi_1(Y)$ and the coach implemented the one-step prediction-map $x_t = f\left( x_{t-1}, z_{t-1} \right)$.

 The architecture of the network is asymmetric: the role of the $Y$ and $x$ input is not equivalent.
-The reconstructed space of $Y$ contains all information about the hidden variable $z$, but the $x(t-1)$ value lacks this information.
-The vital point is that the coach sips out the required information about $z$ from the $Y$ input through the mapper, and this information is only available in the $Y$, not in the $x$ input pathway.
+The reconstructed space of $Y$ contains all information about the hidden variable $z$, but the $x_{t-1}$ value lacks this information.
+The vital point is that the coach sips out the required information about $z$ from the $Y$ input through the Mapper, and this information is only fully available in the $Y$, not in the $x$ input pathway.

 To ensure that the mapper outputs information about the hidden variable, the dimensionality of the coach-input has to be minimal.
 In more complex systems, it could be more difficult to obtain this minimality.
-The number of input units from the mapper should equal to dimensionality of the common hidden dynamics.
+One possibility is that the number of output units from the mapper should equal to dimensionality of the common hidden dynamics.
 Also, the number of direct input units (from $x$ in the example) has to equal to the remaining degrees of freedom in $X$ which is independent from $Y$.
-Therefore, to determine the proper number of units for mapper output and $x$-input, one has to investigate the intrinsic dimensionality and the mutual dimension between the embedded $X$, $Y$ variables\cite{Benko2020a,Romano2016, Benko2018a}.
+Therefore, in this case, to determine the proper number of units for mapper output and $x$-input, one has to investigate the intrinsic dimensionality and the mutual dimension between the embedded $X$, $Y$ variables\cite{Benko2020a,Romano2016, Benko2018a}.
+An other possibility would be to use sparse activity-regularization and cross-validation to restrict the information-capacity of the representational layer resulting in a bottleneck.